Facebook Pixel

 My child is interested in a course that is meant for a different grade level.
 Are they able to sign up?

-The courses designated Grade 9, 10, and 11 are usually open to students who are at or above that grade level (meaning a Grade 11 student can take Grade 10 Science if they don't already have this credit and have the correct prerequisites).
-Some courses are open to any grade level, such as Expressions of First Nations, Métis, and Inuit Cultures (NAC1O), LCS Summer Academy Leaders in Training Program (GWL3O), and Seed to Table: Adventures in Eco-Farming (IDC3O).
+The courses designated for Grades 9, 10, and 11 are usually open to students who are at or above that grade level (meaning a Grade 11 student can take Grade 10 Science if they don't already have this credit and have the correct prerequisites).
 Please check with a guidance counsellor about what might be right for you.

 What is the time expectation for on-campus courses while students are working remotely or for online courses?

 Students should anticipate working approximately four to five hours per weekday on their course while learning remotely.
-Teachers will arrange approximately two hours of live (synchronous) meetings with students per week, and there will be a combination of synchronous and asynchronous work.
+Teachers will arrange a minimum of two hours of mandatory live (synchronous) meetings with students per week, and there will be a combination of synchronous and asynchronous work.

 What if a student needs to miss a block of time?